Middle school: Singapore

 Middle school is equivalent to the lower secondary levels (secondary 1 & 2) of a secondary school in Singapore.
 It consists of students between 12 and 14 years of age.
 Secondary schools are also known as high schools in Singapore.
 Locally, middle school can also be called junior high school.

 Somalia

 In Somalia, middle school identified as intermediate school is the four years between secondary school and primary school.
 Pupils start middle school from form as referred to in Somalia or year 5 and finish it at year 8.
 Students start middle school from the age of 11 and finish it when they are 14–15.
 Subjects, which middle school pupils take are: Somali, Arabic, English, Religion, Science, Geography, History, Math, Textiles, Art and Design, Physical Education (PE) (Football) and sometimes Music.
 In some middle schools, it is obligatory to study Italian.

 South Korea

+The school entrance of Daemyung middle school, a middle school in Seoul, South Korea.

 In South Korea, a middle school is called a jung hakgyo (Hangul: 중학교; Hanja: 中學校) which includes grades 7 through 9 (referred to as: middle school 1st–3rd grades; approx. age 13–15).